-Macao has been known variously.
+Macao has been given a variety of names.
 Besides Macao ("Aomen" in Chinese), it has also been called Haojing (Oyster Mirror), Jinghai (Mirror Sea), Haojiang, Haijing, Jinghu (Mirror Lake), Haojingao and Majiao.
 Haojing is the earliest name recorded in written documents.